alfonzii/rust-thesis-oracles/input_contracts/README.md

 This contract input is a simplified and streamlined adaptation of the one used in `rust-dlc`

-Every benchmark run expects a DLC “contract-input” file in **JSON**.
+Every high-level benchmark run expects a DLC “contract-input” file in **JSON**.
 The parser deserialises it into `ContractInput`, validates a few sanity rules, then converts it to the internal `ParsedContract` structure.